Non-parametric estimators of scaled cash flows: Non-parametric estimation

 \section{Non-parametric estimation}

-In this paper, we are interested in the situation where observation of $Z$ is right-censored.
-To this end, we introduce a strictly positive random variable $R$ describing right-censoring.
-Letting $\eta$ denote the (possible infinite) absorption time of $Z$, we thus observe the pair

-Under such an incomplete observation scheme, the behavior of $Z$ beyond the right endpoint of the support of $R$ of course remains elusive.
+{Recall that we do not observe $(Z_t)_{0\leq t < \infty}$, but instead the pair $\big((Z_t)_{0\leq t\leq R}, \eta \wedge R\big)$, where $\eta$ is the (possible infinite) absorption time of $Z$ and $R$ describes right-censoring.} Under such an incomplete observation scheme, the behavior of $Z$ beyond the right endpoint of the support of $R$ of course remains elusive.
 In the following, we thus fix a $\theta$ strictly below this right endpoint and focus on the time interval $[0,\theta]$.
 The extension to the maximal interval is not pursued.

 Throughout, we shall assume that right-censoring is entirely random, meaning that $Z$ is independent of $R$.
 This is a central assumption which can, essentially, only be weakened in case $Z$ is Markov.
 It implies that